sethfischer/sphinxcontrib-cadquery/docs/directives.rst

 .. rst:directive:: .. cadquery::

+    Alias for :rst:dir:`cadquery-vtk`.
+    Provides compatibility with the CadQuery core directive.

     .. deprecated:: 0.2.0
        Use the :rst:dir:`cadquery-vtk` directive instead.

 .. rst:directive:: .. cq_plot::

+    Alias for :rst:dir:`cadquery-svg`.
+    Provides compatibility with the CadQuery core directive.

     .. deprecated:: 0.2.0
        Use the :rst:dir:`cadquery-svg` directive instead.